Bukavu

 Bukavu is a city in eastern Democratic Republic of the Congo (DRC), lying at the extreme south-western edge of Lake Kivu, west of Cyangugu in Rwanda, and separated from it by the outlet of the Ruzizi River.
-It is the capital of the South Kivu province and as of 2012 it had an estimated population of 806,940.
+It is the capital of the South Kivu Province and as of 2012 it had an estimated population of 806,940.

 In 2021 it has an estimated urban population of 1,133,000.

 History

 Bukavu is part of the ancient territory of Bushi Kingdom, an ethnic group of South-Kivu.
-It was governed by a "Muluzi" Nyalukemba, when the first Arabs, then the European arrived in Bushi at the end of the 19th century.
+It was governed by a "Muluzi" Nyalukemba, when the first Arabs arrived.
+They were traders and often trafficked in enslaved Africans; they were influential in much of Africa.

+Near the end of the 19th century, Europeans entered Bushi, and the Congo Free State attempted to colonize the large territory.
 'Muluzi' or 'Baluzi' in the plural means 'the nobleman' or 'nobility' to Shi.
 Before the Europeans came in Bushi Kingdom, Bukavu was called "Rusozi".
 The name Bukavu comes from the transformation of word 'bu 'nkafu ' (farm of cows) in Mashi, the language of Bashi.

-Bukavu was established in 1901 by the Belgian colonial authorities.
+Bukavu was established in 1901 by the Congo Free State which became the Belgian Congo in 1908.
 Originally named Bukavu, it was named "Costermansville" (in French) or "Costermansstad" (in Dutch) in 1927, after Vice Governor-General Paul Costermans.
-In 1953, it was changed back to Bukavu.
+In 1953, the name was changed back to Bukavu.
 It had a prominent European population under colonial rule.
 They were attracted by the subtropical climate (Lake Kivu is 1,500 metres above sea level) and scenic location (Bukavu is built on five peninsulas and has been described as "a green hand, dipped in the lake").
-Many colonial villas have gardens sloping down to the shore.
+Many colonial villas have gardens sloping down to the lakeshore.

 By contrast, the main residential district for ordinary people, Kadutu, climbs up the hillside inland.
 The surrounding hills reach a height of 2,000 metres.
-Formerly an administrative centre for the whole of the Kivu region, the town lost some of its status as a result of the growth of Goma and the wars that erupted in the Congo following the Genocide in Rwanda.
+Formerly an administrative centre for the whole of the Kivu region, the town lost some of its status as a result of the growth of Goma and the late 20th century wars that erupted in the Congo following the 1994 Rwandan Genocide.